 - Pacific Coast Dream Machines, April: Vintage warbirds, unicycle drag racing, monster trucks, motorcycles and all kinds of "dream machines" show up at this weekend festival.

-- Farm+Fish+Flowers, July: This day out offers behind-the-scenes tours of local nurseries, wineries and farms, many which are not ordinarily open to public
+- Farm+Fish+Flowers, July: This day out offers behind-the-scenes tours of local nurseries, wineries, and farms, many of which are not ordinarily open to the public.

 - Pumpkin Festival, October: Half Moon Bay runs one of the biggest Halloween-time festivals in the area, with a pumpkin championship and lots of activities.